Study Abroad in Japan

 Tutorial – Independent Study (3 hours/week, offered on Mon/Wed/Fri or Tue/Thu)

 2-4 students take a class as a group.
 The project theme will be decided based on students’ interest.
 They make plans, manage the project, and do research for three months with the instructor’s help.
-Another part of this class is to write a report after participating in school activities with foreign students from TUJ.

 *All students will take this course regardless of your class days.